robproject/fsjd/README.md

 Press f5

 ### CI Implementation
-Copy `main.yaml` along with the `.github/workflows` parent directories into the root folder of a custom app.
+Copy the file `.github/workflows/main.yaml` along with its parent directories into the root folder of a custom app.
 Change the branch on lines 4 and 6 if applicable.
 Keep the `1` on line 71 to print table diffs or change it to `0` for trees.

 ## Output